mplx/docker-webvirtcloud/readme.md

-# webvirtcloud on docker
+# WebVirtCloud on docker

+retspen's WebVirtCloud is a web interface to kvm virtualization and can be found on [github](https://github.com/retspen/webvirtcloud)

 ## persistent data

-To get persistent data (database, ssh key) you need to mount server side directories `/srv/webvirtcloud/data` and `/var/www/.ssh`.
+To get persistent data (database, ssh key) you need to mount container side directories `/srv/webvirtcloud/data` and `/var/www/.ssh` (i.e. `-v /srv/webvirtcloud/data:/srv/webvirtcloud/data`).

-Existing databases will be upgraded by webvirtclouds migrations, an existing ssh key will be used otherwise one will be created (4096bit RSA).
+- an existing database (`db.sqlite3`) will be used and upgraded by webvirtcloud's migrations
+- an existing ssh key will be used otherwise one will be created (4096 bit RSA)
+- warning: do not mount your ~/.ssh as key source - permissions will be updated to container needs!

 ## run container